-Whether you are a baseball fan or you’re just interested in bet365 accumulator, there are certain things that we have to make clear.
+Whether you are a baseball fan, there are certain things that we have to make clear.
 Both fans in the US and around the world need to be acquitted with the basic organization of the most popular league in the world.

 People often thin, especially the ones outside the US, which the organization of MLB is difficult and hard to understand.
 Actually it is really easy and both the MLB and the MiLB are their own separate entities… in a way.